ygryadit/ygryadit.github.io/index.md

 					In particular, she served as a program committee member (area chair) for SIGGRAPH Asia 2021,2022 and SIGGRAPH 2022,2023.
 				</p>
 				<p>
-					She led the organization effort of the popular Sketching for Human Expressivity Workshop Series (ICCV’21 and ECCV’22).
+					She led the organization of the popular Sketching for Human Expressivity Workshop Series (ICCV’21 and ECCV’22).
-					She is frequently invited as a speaker, thus, she gave keynote talks at the ECCV 2022 workshop:
+					She is frequently invited as a speaker.
+Among others she gave keynote talks at the ECCV 2022 workshop:
 					"Drawings and abstract Imagery: Representations and Analysis" (DIRA) and CogSci 2022 workshop "From Images to Symbols: Drawing as a Window into the Mind".
 				</p>